 Most CMS allow you to create a sitemap, and you can submit yours directly to Google via Google Search Console for indexing.

 When creating any new piece of content or making changes to existing content, don’t forget to proofread before publishing.
 Errors can be anything from incorrect facts to typos and broken links.
 Get it wrong and you could diminish your search ranking.

-Refreshing old content is a crucial element of any content strategy, so go back and read our post on updating your web content.
+Refreshing old content is a crucial element of any content strategy, so go back and check your old content for accuracy and relevance every 6-12 months.

 10. Getting in the way of users

 The user should be able to access what they want without your design elements or content getting in their way.
 This is why the navigation design on your website needs to be straightforward and easy to follow.